-Additional COVID-19 Cases confirmed by City of Lubbock.
+Additional COVID-19 cases confirmed by City of Lubbock.

-Additionally, there were 197 recoveries and three additional deaths.
-This brings the total number of cases in Lubbock County to 45,994, with 2,806active, 42,548 listed as recovered and 640 total deaths, according to the release.
+Additionally, there were 230 recoveries and three additional deaths.
+This brings the total number of cases in Lubbock County to 46,104, with 2,640 active, 42,821 listed as recovered and 643 total deaths, according to the release.

 (0) comments